 A Conventional loan that conforms to certain loan amount limits is considered a conforming loan.

 Lenders sell conforming, eligible loans to Fannie Mae and Freddie Mac whenever they need to replenish their cash reserves – this is known as the secondary market.

-Below is a table showing the maximum 2016 conforming limits for Utah mortgage loans, dependent on County location (these increased limits are valid starting January 1st, 2017):
+Below is a table showing the maximum 2019 conforming limits for Utah mortgage loans, dependent on County location:

 As a side note, loans that exceed any conforming limits are ineligible for sale to Fannie Mae and Freddie Mac – they are called jumbo loans, and you can read about them in a different article.

-The following Utah Conventional Mortgage Loan Eligibility Matrix is based on: occupancy status, loan to value (LTV) and credit score requirement.
+The following Utah Conventional Mortgage Loan Eligibility Matrix is based on occupancy status, loan to value (LTV) and credit score requirement.
 The loan to value the percentage of the loan vs the value of the home (95% LTV on a purchase means there is a 5% down payment being made).

-I’ve addressed the following issues: credit history, co-signing debt, qualifying rations, income, non-occupying co-borrowers, gift funds, non-arms length transactions and interested party contributions.
+I’ve addressed the following issues: credit history, co-signing debt, qualifying ratios, income, non-occupying co-borrowers, gift funds, non-arms length transactions, and interested party contributions.